 Oh and one more thing, our biscuit cushions?!
 Yup, they’re pretty irresistible too.

 We hope you enjoyed our Halloween looks.
-We’d love to see your pumpkin creations and if you’ve tried our tricks (see what we did there?).
+We’d love to see your pumpkin creations and if you’ve tried our tricks.
 Just add #PrettyPumpkins to your pictures we can see all the beautiful pumpkins you’ve decorated.
 And remember, don’t use candles next to the painted pumpkins!
 (That’s a horror story you won’t want to be telling next year.)